learn-co-students/linear-regression-pair-west-ds-082420/README.md

 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns
+import matplotlib.pyplot as plt import seaborn as sns from scipy import stats

 pd.set_option('display.max_columns', None)
 ```

 For this exercise we will work through the different steps of a linear regression workflow.
-We will:
+The notebook will walk you through building a first simple model and improving upon that model by stepwise iteration.

-### 1. FSM
+### 1. First Simple Model
 - Load in the dataset: inspect the overall shape, duplicate entries, and na's.
 - Identify the continuous target variable
 - Perform Initial EDA: correlation plots